-cell and Amanda Wasielewski have just started this term.
 I have been working on research in collaboration with the National Energy Technology Laboratory in the areas of reflection seismic, rock physics and risk assessment.
-This year I spent a pleasant two weeks in Moscow and London as part of a sabbatical. completed two continuing education courses (in 3D seismic acquisition design and AVO applied to lithology determination) and have been working with colleagues and students.
+This year I spent a pleasant two weeks in Moscow and London as part of a sabbatical, completed two continuing education courses (in 3D seismic acguisition design and AVO applied to lithology determination) and have been working with colleagues and students.
 I am very grateful for the continued donations for software and equipment relevant to CO2 sequestration and geophysical studies.
-Students have become much better than I am at utilizing the Kingdom Suite of Seismic Micro Technolo-
+Students have become much better than I am at utilizing the Kingdom Suite of Seismic Micro Technologies and interpreting 3D seismic data sets.

-Charles Jones

-data sets.